-The increase in proved undeveloped reserves was primarily attributable to extensions and discoveries of 44,755 MBOE.
-Approximately 20% of the proved undeveloped reserve extensions are associated with well locations that are more than one offset away from existing producing wells.
-All of these locations are within 1,700 feet of producing wells.
-Partially offsetting the increase in proved undeveloped reserves were decreases due to technical revisions.
-Downward revisions of approximately 12,656 MBOE were a result of reclassifying 14,619 MBOE of reserves attributable to 80 vertical wells and 22 horizontal wells in which the Company has a working interest and 22 vertical wells in which the Company has only a mineral interest held through the Partnership due to lower product prices.
-Vertical well reclassifications accounted for 8,607 MBOE of the total of 14,619 MBOE.
-These vertical locations were also unlikely to be developed within the five-year period required by the applicable SEC rules due to the Company's focus on horizontal well development.
+The increase in proved undeveloped reserves was primarily attributable to extensions and discoveries of 40,180 MBOE.
+Approximately 41% of the proved undeveloped reserve extensions are associated with well locations that are more than one offset away from existing producing wells.
+All of these locations are within 2,000 feet of producing wells.
+Partially offsetting the increase in proved undeveloped reserves were decreases due to pricing revisions.
+Downward revisions of approximately 5,210 MBOE were a result of reclassifying reserves attributable to 17 horizontal wells in which the Company has only a mineral interest held through the Partnership due to lower product prices.

-As of December 31, 2015, all of the Company's proved undeveloped reserves are planned to be developed within five years from the date they were initially recorded.
-During 2015, approximately \$42.7 million in capital expenditures went toward the development of proved undeveloped reserves, which includes drilling, completion and other facility costs associated with developing proved undeveloped wells.
+As of December 31, 2016, all of the Company's proved undeveloped reserves are planned to be developed within five years from the date they were initially recorded.
+During 2016, approximately \$47.6 million in capital expenditures went toward the development of proved undeveloped reserves, which includes drilling, completion and other facility costs associated with developing proved undeveloped wells.